HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

 one side of the cylinder $A \times I$ to $X$ along $f$, and gluing the other side of $A \times I$ to $Y$ along $g$.

-Something like this will always work, but knowing which objects need to be replaced by cylinders and why is quite convoluted[^14].
-Thus we've succeeded in computationally solving the (co)limit issue, but it would be nice to have a more conceptual framework, in which it's obvious why this is the "right thing to do".
-More unsettling than the complicated definition, though, is the lack of defining universal property!
-Don't worry, though, we'll remedy this situation soon.
+Something like this will always work, but knowing how to modify our diagram (and why) can be quite involved[^14].
+Thus we've succeeded in computationally solving the (co)limit issue, but it would be nice to have a more conceptual framework, in which it's obvious why this is the "right thing to do"...

-Lastly, model categories help us understand when two homotopy categories are equivalent.
-Indeed, there's a notion of [Quillen Equivalence][26] which is quite easy to work with, and which guarantees the two model categories present the same homotopy theory[^12].

 ---